TariqAHassan/alsek/docs/guided_tour.md

 Standard use of Alsek does not require direct interaction with consumers, as they are managed by _Worker Pools_ (see below).
-However, in the interest of completeness, an illustrative example of how to do so is provided below.
+However, in the interest of completeness, an illustrative example of working with consumers is provided below.

 ```python
 from alsek import Broker